2381-robotics/2381Y-TowerTakeover/README.md

 >
 >--<cite>A Wise Person</cite>

 And we get it.
 There are probably many things you want to be doing rather than reading this.
 That makes sense.
 In fact, I myself have barely read through the document -  and I wrote this shit.
-However, at 2381 Robotics, we have lots and lots of documentation because it aligns with three of our guiding princaples.
+However, at 2381 Robotics, we have lots and lots of documentation because it aligns with three of our guiding principles.

 ## **PRINCIPLES, PRINCIPALS, AND PINEAPPLES** ##
 *  ## Principle Number One - Engagement